The Virtuoso (film)

 The Virtuoso is a 2021 American neo-noir crime thriller film directed and produced by Nick Stagliano.
 The film stars Anson Mount, Abbie Cornish, Eddie Marsan, Richard Brake, David Morse, and Anthony Hopkins.
 It follows a professional assassin who must track down and kill his latest target to satisfy an outstanding debt to his mentor.

 Summary

 An assassin is given a strange assignment by his mentor wherein he must kill a hitman.
-He is armed just with time and location of hitman, he must find, who really is his target.
+Knowing only the time and location but not the identity of the hitman, he must identify who is the target before they disappear.

 Production

 Filming occurred in January 2019 in Santa Ynez, California.
 Filming also occurred in Scranton, Pennsylvania in late March and early April 2019.

 Release

 In March 2021, Lionsgate Films acquired the North American and U.K. distribution rights to the film, which was simultaneously released in theaters and on VOD and digital on April 30, 2021.

 It was released on DVD and Blu-ray on May 4, 2021, by Lionsgate Home Entertainment.